nuxeo/doc.nuxeo.com-content/src/userdoc/working-in-workspaces/working-with-documents/available-documents/collections.md

 It enables users to create their own organization of the content without duplicating content and having the size of the content growing uncontrollably.

-The list of collections available to a user is available from his Home, in the&nbsp;**Collections**&nbsp;tab.
+The list of collections available to a user is available from his Home, in the **Collections** tab.

 ![]({{file name='collection-home-tab.png'}} ?w=650,border=true)